wenbinyugroup/ivabs/_sources/ivabs/tutorials/opt_uh60a_2dv/inputs_cs_template.rst.txt

 Syntax for baselines
 ^^^^^^^^^^^^^^^^^^^^

-Now we will introduce the syntax for defining baselines.
+In this section we will introduce the syntax for defining baselines.

 Define a straight baseline by a sequence of points